 The Finance Committee's recommended budget meets all of the primary needs of the schools.
 We need to be concerned for not only the schools, but for fixed income homeowners as well.
-There will most likely be a Proposition 2 1⁄2 Override next year.
-The positions that will be added this year through the use of savings will be most at risk next year.
+There will most likely be a Proposition $2\frac{1}{2}$ Override next year.
+The positions that will be added next year through the use of savings will be most at risk next year.